mjz48/ohsnap-experiments/mqtt-cli/README.md

 ## TODO

-* Implement enable-set (when disconnected, certain commands are available and others are unavailable.
-When connected, a whole different set of commands are available/unavailable)

-### P1 features:
+* Implement topic path validation (needed for publish, subscribe, and unsubscribe)
 * Implement Pid/QoS handling
-* Implement flags on all commands
 * Implement last will
-* Implement topic path validation (needed for publish, subscribe, and unsubscribe)
 * Implement dup, retain, session
+* Implement flags on all commands

-### P2 features:
+### P1 features:

 * Change tcp.rs to use one or two 'static buffers instead of creating small buffers for each packet.
 That more closely resembles the intended usage of mqttrs (and is probably more performant than allocating tiny packet sized buffers for every transmission).
 * Implement more POSIX like command line flags
     * short flags can be combined (e.g. -rdq)
     * short flags with optional/required parameters can have no space (e.g. -tflagval or -tFlagVal)

-### P3 features:
+### P2 features:

 * Implement multiple broker sessions (ls and switch commands)
 * Implement ncurses interface?
 This will let you subscribe to messages while running other commands.